 “I bring up STU with as many people as I can.
 Five years and a cross-country move after graduating, I continue to apply the many lessons I learned at STU.
 It truly provided the foundation for all my future successes.”

 Sam Titus, BA ’17, History and Political Science

 Preparing You to Love Your Career as Much as You Love Your Time at STU

-1. Academic opportunities typically reserved for graduate-level students, like research assistant positions, academic conferences, and scholarly publication.
+- Academic opportunities like research assistant positions, conferences, and scholarly publication.

 “STU gave me the chance to grow beyond what I could have ever imagined.
 I was better qualified to apply for opportunities thanks to the educational experience and my participation in the incredible internship program.
 At STU, you will develop a portfolio of skills that will make you a stand-out candidate to any employer.”

 Simon Wassef, BA ’21, Criminology and Criminal Justice